 We go to a corner cafe not even a minute away from the campus and find a seat away from the front door.
-I go up for a sandwich and drink, and Murph watches my stuff.
-I come back and he looks burned out.
+I peel off my jacket and go up for a sandwich and drink.
+Murph stays back to watch my and his stuff.
+I come back with a hot Panini and tea.

 Murph rubs the back of his head aggressively.
-Like a dog scratching himself.
+Like a puppy scratching himself.
 He then flattens out his hair and looks at me.
 "I'm tired."

-As always, Murph is fucking brilliant.
+As always Murph, you're fucking brilliant.
 "Okay."
 I open my sandwich and begin eating it.
 "Aren't you gonna go get something?"

 I swallow what's in my mouth and look at him.
 "Mate, you don't look okay."